-(a) Each of the Series 2023 Bonds shall be authenticated, as provided in Section 3.10 hereof, on such date as it shall be delivered and shall bear interest from the later of December 14, 2023, or the date to which interest has been paid immediately preceding the authentication date thereof, unless the authentication date thereof is a Bond Payment Date, in which event, each such Series 2023 Bond shall bear interest from the earlier of such authentication date or the date to which interest has been paid, from December 14, 2023.
-Additional Bonds shall be authenticated and bear interest as provided in the supplement prescribing the terms and conditions thereof.

-(b) Subject to the provisions of Section 3.18 hereof, the principal of and premium, if any, on the Bonds shall be paid in immediately available funds by check or draft drawn upon the Trustee to the Holders thereof upon presentation and surrender thereof when due at the designated corporate trust office of the Trustee; provided, that in the event that the Bonds are not held under a book-entry system, any Holder in an aggregate principal amount of not less than \$1,000,000 may, by prior written instructions filed by the Trustee prior to the close of business on the applicable Record Date (which instructions shall remain in effect until revoked by subsequent written instructions) request that principal and premium payments be made by wire transfer or other means acceptable to the Truste to an address in the continental United States.
-Subject to the provisions of Section 3.18 hereof, the interest on the Bonds shall be paid by check or draft drawn upon the Trustee and mailed to the Holders in whose names the Bonds ere registered on the Record Date; provided, that in the event that the Bonds are not held under a book-entry system, any Holder in an aggregate principal amount of not less than \$1,000,000 may, by prior written instructions shall remain in effect until revoked by subsequent written instructions) request that (which instructions shall remain in effect until revoked by subsequent written instructions) request that (which instructions shall remain in effect until revoked by subsequent written instructions) request that (which instructions shall remain in effect until revoked by subsequent written instructions) request that (which instructions shall remain in effect until revoked by subsequent written instructions) request that (which instructions shall remain in effect until revoked by subsequent written instructions) request that (which instructions) request that the Sonds are not held under a book-entry system, any Holder in an aggregate principal amount of not less than \$1,000,000 may, by prior written upon any such Bond shall be conclusive evidence that such Bond has been authenticated and delivered under this Trust Agreement.
+- (a) Each of the Series 2023 Bonds shall be authenticated, as provided in Section 3.10 hereof, on such date as it shall be delivered and shall bear interest from the later of December 14, 2023, or the date to which interest has been paid immediately preceding the authentication date thereof, unless the authentication date thereof is a Bond Payment Date, in which event, each such Series 2023 Bond shall bear interest from the earlier of such authentication date or the date to which interest has been paid or, in the event no interest has been paid, from December 14, 2023.
+Additional Bonds shall be authenticated and bear interest as provided in the supplement prescribing the terms and conditions thereof. - (b) Subject to the provisions of Section 3.18 hereof, the principal of and premium, if any, on the Bonds shall be paid in immediately available funds by check or draft drawn upon the Trustee to the Holders thereof upon presentation and surrender thereof when due at the designated corporate trust office of the Trustee; provided, that in the event that the Bonds are not held under a book-entry system, any Holder in an aggregate principal amount of not less than \$1,000,000 may, by prior written instructions filed by the Trustee prior to the close of business on the applicable Record Date (which instructions shall remain in effect until revoked by subsequent written instructions) request that principal and premium payments be made by wire transfer or other mens acceptable to the Trustee to an address in the continental United States.
+Subject to the provisions of Section 3.18 hereof, the interest on the Bonds shall be paid by check or draft drawn upon the Trustee and mailed to the Holders in whose names the Bonds are registered on the Record Date; provided, that in the event that the Bonds are not held under a book-entry system, any Holder in an aggregate principal amount of not less than \$1,000,000 may, by prior written instructions filed with the Trustee prior to the close of business on the applicable Record Date (which instructions shall remain in effect until revoked by subsequent written instructions) request that upon any such Bond shall be conclusive evidence that such Bond has been authenticated and delivered under this Trust Agreement.
 The Trustee's certificate of authentication on any Bond shall be deemed to have been executed by it if signed by any authorized signatory of the Trustee.